anthonywong/chinese-ims-doc/index.rst

 Windows
 *******

-Windows provides both Cangjie and Quick, both in version 3.
+Microsoft Windows provides both Cangjie and Quick, both in version 3.

 .. note::
-    Windows is used by the virtually everybody in Hong Kong, both at home, at school and at work.
+    Microsoft Windows is used by virtually everybody in Hong Kong, both at home, at school and at work.

 Since Windows 7, it offers to optionally enable the results of respective version 5.
 But that is **in addition** to the results of version 3.
 This